 How To Sue Equifax in Small Claims Court

-DoNotPay uses an AI-powered chatbot to assist you in filing a compelling case against Equifax in small claims court.
-This app for the iPhone and your web browser helps you write a demand letter, prepare court forms, and provides you a court script, so you know what to say during your hearing and are able to support your claim.
-All you have to do is let the app know what type of issue you’re filing, who you are suing, and your basic information, and DoNotPay will do the rest.
+So how does it work?
+DoNotPay uses an Artificial Intelligence-powered chatbot to assist you in filing a compelling case against Equifax in small claims court.
+This free app for iPhone or your web browser helps you go through all the steps to file a claim in small claims court like writing a demand letter, preparing court forms, or providing a court script, so you know what to say during your hearing and can support your claim.
+All you have to do is let the app know what type of issue you’re filing, who you are suing, and give it necessary personal information.
+DoNotPay will take care of the rest.

 How suing Equifax in small claims court with DoNotPay works

-To sue Equifax in small claims court using DoNotPay, follow these steps:
+To sue Equifax in small claims court using DoNotPay, follow these few steps:

 Download DoNotPay’s free app on the iPhone or on your web browser.